Gaius-Augustus/BRAKER/README.md

 ##### Modification of $PATH

-Adding adding directories of AUGUSTUS binaries and scripts to your `$PATH` variable enables your system to locate these tools, automatically.
+Adding directories of AUGUSTUS binaries and scripts to your `$PATH` variable enables your system to locate these tools, automatically.
 It is not a requirement for running BRAKER to do this, because BRAKER will try to guess them from the location of another environment variable (`$AUGUSTUS_CONFIG_PATH`), or both directories can be supplied as command line arguments to `braker.pl`, but we recommend to add them to your `$PATH` variable.
 For your current bash session, type: